ansys/magnet-segmentation-toolkit/doc/source/getting_started/index.rst

         :link: installation
         :link-type: doc

-        Learn how to install the AEDT Antenna Toolkit.
+        Learn how to install the AEDT Magnet Segmentation Toolkit.

     .. grid-item-card:: User guide :fa:`person-running`
         :padding: 2 2 2 2
         :link: user_guide
         :link-type: doc

-        Learn more about the Antenna wizard and how to use it.
+        Learn more about the Magnet Segmentation wizard and how to use it.

 .. toctree::